Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 Dynatrace accepts metrics data with Delta temporality via OTLP/HTTP.
 Collector and Collector Contrib versions 0.107.0 and above as well as Dynatrace collector versions 0.12.0 and above support exporting metrics data in that format.
 Earlier versions ignore the `temporality_preference` flag and would, therefore, require additional processing (cumulative to delta conversion) before ingestion.
-It is possible to to this conversion in a collector, but would make the setup more complicated, so it is initially omitted in this document.
+It is possible to do this conversion in a collector, but it would make the setup more complicated, so it is initially omitted in this document.

 The dashboards only use metrics that have a `service.name` from this list: `dynatrace-otel-collector,otelcorecol,otelcontribcol,otelcol,otelcol-contrib`.
 At the top of the dashboards, you can filter for specific `service.name`s.
-You can also edit the variable and add service names if your collector has a different `service.name` and does therefore not show up on the dash.
+You can also edit the variable and add service names if your collector has a different `service.name` and does not show up on the dash.

 ### Adding `service.instance.id` to the allow list
 While `service.name` is on the Dynatrace OTLP metrics ingest allow list by default, `service.instance.id` is not.